-For a radically different perspective on the American Revolution, look no further than meeting Jewish American loyalist Rebecca Franks!
+For a radically different perspective on the American Revolution, look no further than meeting American loyalist Rebecca Franks!
 Famed wit and poetess, Rebecca Franks twirled her way through the Revolution alongside her dear friend Peggy Shippen sparing neither friend nor foe from her witty jabs and practical jokes.
 Gossip about life in Revolutionary Philadelphia and New York with the sassiest loyalist in the colonies!
 Eliza brings lively humor to the normally dour loyalist perspective blurring the line between "good" and bad" of the American Revolution.
 Rebecca Franks is a character that can be paired with the lady's toilette demo, a tea demo, the Hearts of Oak, Ministers of Apollo Chamber Music concerts, and more.
 Rebecca Franks has her very own concert filled with patriotic British hits such as Thomas Arne's Rule Britannia, Purcell's Britons Strike Home, and more!

 Photo by Marc Hermann

 Tailoring is a long lost art in the age of mass produced culture, learn more about it in this fascinating demonstration.
 Clothes made the man--and woman-- in the late 18th century and it seemed as though everyone wore their emotions on their sleeves!
 This demo teaches historical sewing techniques, the politics behind the fashions, what textiles were used and why, and more.
 This demonstrations is a VERY popular option for schools because we include a sewing lesson for children.
 It's a great indoor program to include alongside the drum and fife corp or a Ministers of Apollo Chamber Music concert.